Lumi-supercomputer/LUMI-training-materials/docs/4day-2024next/notes_2_05_LUMI_Software_Stacks.md

     **teething problems** and inhomogeneous doesn't make life easier either.

-    1. It uses a **novel interconnect** which is an extension of Ethernet rather than being based on InfiniBand, and that interconnect has a different software stack of your typical Mellanox InfiniBand cluster.
+    1. It uses a **novel interconnect** which is an extension of Ethernet rather than being based on InfiniBand, and that interconnect has a different software stack than your typical Mellanox InfiniBand cluster.
     2. It also uses a **relatively new GPU architecture**, AMD CDNA2, with an immature software ecosystem.
         The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: the option to use a **partly coherent fully unified memory**